ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/app_on_yotta.md

 ## Building an application

-This section builds the sample application ``blinky``, which turns a LED on our boards on and off.
-The build target we'll use is the [FRDM-K64F board](https://www.mbed.com/en/development/hardware/boards/freescale/frdm_k64f/) with the [gcc toolchain](https://launchpad.net/gcc-arm-embedded).
-We'll be using this sample several times in the guide, so it's well worth your time to build it.
+This section builds the sample application ``blinky``, which turns a LED on your board on and off.
+The build target is the [FRDM-K64F board](https://www.mbed.com/en/development/hardware/boards/freescale/frdm_k64f/) with the [gcc toolchain](https://launchpad.net/gcc-arm-embedded).
+You'll be using this sample several times in the guide, so it's well worth your time to build it.

 ### Overview

-To build our application with mbed OS and yotta, we need to:
+To build your application with mbed OS and yotta, you need to:

 1. [Initialize a yotta module as an executable](#initializing-a-yotta-executable-module).